Introducing Module 1: Underlying theories for successful learning

-I recommend getting a journal/ workbook or perhaps open a Word document on your computer – where ever you would like to record your thoughts, ideas and reflections as we work through the program.
+I recommend printing the downloadable workbook, getting a journal/ workbook or perhaps just open a document on your computer – where ever you would like to record your thoughts, ideas and reflections as we work through the program.
 If writing or typing isn't your preference, you might prefer to make voice recordings of your thoughts and ideas (on your phone, on your computer or on an app).
 Or perhaps a combination of them all.
 This is a great time to experiment with different techniques to discover what works best for you.

 For example, a good approach to note-taking for learning might involve: